How I started watching Marvel Movies

 Powerless Gorr wanted to destroy all the Gods, but Thor suggested he bring back his daughter instead.
 Thor let Gorr decide and went to attend Jane, who died in his arms.
 Meanwhile, Gorr’s wish brought his daughter back to life.
 Due to a curse, Gorr had to die, but he asked Thor to take care of Love in his last moments.
 Together, Thor and Love fought evil as an invincible father-daughter duo while Valkyrie and Sif trained the children of New Asgard.
 The people of New Asgard honored Jane’s sacrifice by creating a statue of her.

 The movie ends with Herculese, Zeus’s son, getting ready to destroy Thor to avenge his father.
 Jane went to Valhalla (an honorable realm for the Gods who die in battlefield).

 My Thoughts on the movie

-I absolutely loved the little bromance moment between Star-Lord and Thor at the beginning of the movie.
+Can you believe I watched the whole movie without realizing Christian Bale played Gorr?
+What a great surprise!
+I loved the bromance moment between Star-Lord and Thor at the start of the film.